 In my opinion, Vermont is the most picturesque of the New England states.
 I’m definitely biased by my many years of childhood memories exploring the Green Mountain state.
 But on every Vermont road trip you will pass by quaint covered bridges, roadside rivers rushing over rocks, classic red barns sitting next to fields dotted with black and white dairy cows, and small villages with church steeples standing tall over the town green.

-After a year of being closed to outside visitors without a significant quarantine period, Vermont has largely reopened (check guidelines before you go), and I was eager to return to one of my favorite states.
-So I asked a friend to join me for a Vermont road trip over a long weekend.
+I recently asked a friend to join me for a Vermont road trip over a long weekend.
 Since she is a teacher and has enough on her plate, she was happy to put the planning into my expert hands and let me surprise her with Vermont delights.

 3-Day Vermont Road Trip Itinerary